 VBM logo

-Categories: Articles | Books | Faq | Glossary | Home | Leaders | Organizations
+Articles | Books | Dictionary | Faq | Home | Leaders | Organizations | Search

-OODA loop
+OODA Loop

 John Boyd

-The OODA loop (Observe, Orient, Decide, and Act) is an information strategy concept for information warfare developed by Colonel John Boyd (1927-1997).
-Although the OODA model was clearly created for military purposes, elements of the same theory can also be applied to business strategy.
+The OODA Model (Observe, Orient, Decide, and Act) is an information strategy concept for information warfare developed by Colonel John Boyd (1927-1997).
+Although OODA was clearly created for military purposes, elements of the same theory can also be applied to business strategy.
 Boyd developed the theory based on his earlier experience as a fighter pilot and work on energy maneuverability.
-He initially used it to explain victory in air-to-air combat, but in the last years of his career he expanded his OODA loop theory into a grand strategy that would defeat an enemy strategically by “psychological” paralysis.
+He initially used it to explain victory in air-to-air combat, but in the last years of his career he expanded his OODA theory into a grand strategy that would defeat an enemy strategically by “psychological” paralysis.

 Boyd emphasized that strategy should always revolve around changing the enemy’s behavior, not annihilating his forces.
 The parallel between Boyd’s ideas and Sun Tzu’s masterpiece, “The Art of War,” are obvious.
 Both Boyd and Sun Tzu advocate the ideas of harmony, deception, swiftness and fluidity of action, surprise, shock, and attacking the enemy’s strategy.

-OODA loop Boyd
+OODA Model by Boyd

 Chart adapted from Chester W. Richards, “A Swift, Elusive Sword: What if Sun Tzu and John Boyd did a National Defense review,”